Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-That being said, even though the argument above proves we should not a priori assume $G_{k,d}\setminus B_k(S)=\emptyset$, it \textbf{does not} rule out $\Gamma\in G_{k,d}\setminus B_k(S)$ being a sub-bifurcation diagram for some isotopy.
-In fact, we will prove in Appendix \ref{everygraph} that for every connected graph $\Gamma\in G_{k,d}$ there exists an isotopy $f_t:S\to S$ s.t. $\Gamma$ is a subgraph of its bifurcation diagram (that isotopy, however, may not be smooth - hence, not necessarily in $F_k(S)$), see Theorem \ref{existence}.
-This shows that even though $B_k(S)$ and $G_{k,d}$ cannot always be assumed to coincide, intuitively $G_{k,d}$ can be thought of as a moduli space of bifurcation diagrams which generalizes $F_k(S)$.
-Therefore, in the remainder of this paper we will analyze the set $G_{k,d}$ using Graph Theory.
+That being said, even though the argument above proves we cannot a priori assume $G_{k,d}\setminus B_k(S)=\emptyset$, it \textbf{does not} rule out $\Gamma\in G_{k,d}\setminus B_k(S)$ being a bifurcation subdiagram for some one-parameter family in $F_k(S)$ - or, put simply, even if $\Gamma$ cannot be realized as a bifurcation diagram on its own, it might be a subgraph of some other bifurcation diagram $\Gamma'\in B_k(S)$.
+In fact, we will prove in Appendix \ref{everygraph} that for every connected graph $\Gamma\in G_{k,d}$ there exists an isotopy $f_t:S\to S$ s.t. $\Gamma$ is a subgraph of its bifurcation diagram (although that isotopy may not necessarily lie in $F_k(S)$), see Theorem \ref{existence} for the proof.
+This discussion shows that even though $B_k(S)$ and $G_{k,d}$ cannot be assumed to coincide, intuitively $G_{k,d}$ can be thought of as an idealized moduli space of bifurcation diagrams which generalizes $F_k(S)$.
+Therefore, in the remainder of this paper we will analyze graphs inside the set $G_{k,d}$.
+As it will be clear, these graphs can be at least thought of as a very particular type of bifurcation diagrams, namely, routes to chaos.